The Boy Is Mine…

 As with the present news event headlines looming at large all over the world, I wasn’t really in the zone for an all singing all dancing musical number.
 I also wasn’t in the mood for watching her in yet another Batman-related or superhero-themed movie ruling out Ant-Man and the Wasp (2010), or a possible ye olde all-star bodice ripper such as The Age of Innocence (1993), Dangerous Liaisons (1988) etc etc.

-I’m saving that latter genre for a near future review on The Lady and the Highwayman (1988).
-This a Barbara Cartland novel TV Movie adaptation with Oliver Reed, Emma Samms and Hugh Grant that easily looks like it would fall into the so bad its good category for the all-star cast alone.
+I had been saving that latter genre for a future review on, the now newly reviewed The Lady and the Highwayman (1988).
+This Barbara Cartland novel TV Movie adaptation with Oliver Reed, Emma Samms and Hugh Grant easily fell into the so bad its good category for the all-star cast alone.
 Instead, I’m reviewing a film about something completely different.

 It’s a modern-day film about a child kidnapping, and with a secondary plot that implies it should have been one of those better made for TV Movies – possibly based on a true story – rather than one for the big screen.
 Instead, this film is based on a best selling Oprah Winfrey endorsed book, and tbh the kind of book that I would have skimmed through or more likely watched this film version instead.